aspotter99/dtsc-chi-warmup-image-generator/README.md

               metrics=['accuracy'])
 ```

-And then instead of using `model.fit`, we use `model.fit_generator` and instead of a train split, we use the generator for our training data.
+And then instead of using `model.fit`, we use `model.fit_generator` and instead of directly feeding the model the data, we use the generator in place of the training data.

 >This single epoch took about 15 minutes to run.